punksnotdev/INSTRUMENT/README.md

 # IMPORTANT

-INSTRUMENT is now publicly available as an alpha-release.
+INSTRUMENT is now publicly available as an alpha release.

 Please try this tool and [get in touch](mailto:furenku@gmail.com).